HomeBusinessHow to Market Sustainable Products Without Greenwashing?

 Sustainability as primary marketing messageVaries by category+12% (average)Varies by authenticity

-Practical Facts for Businesses
+Practical facts for businesses

-• Focus on “and” not “or”: Position sustainability as enhancing product performance, not compromising it.
-For example, plant-based cleaning products that are both effective and environmentally friendly.
+• Focus on “and” not “or”: Present sustainability as improving product performance, not compromising it.
+Think of plant-based cleaning products that are both effective and environmentally friendly.

-Essential Insight for Strategy
+Essential insight for strategy

 Success Story: Patagonia’s “Don’t Buy This Jacket” Campaign